Dell Technologies Inc.

 Consumer — Our consumer portfolio provides customers with solutions ranging from essential computing, connectivity, and productivity needs of the everyday user to powerful performance, processing, and end-user experiences in high-end consumer and gaming offerings.

-For further discussion regarding our current reportable segments, see “Results of Operations — Business Unit Results” and Note 18 of the Notes to the Consolidated Financial Statements included in this report.
+For further discussion regarding our current reportable segments, see “Results of Operations — Business Unit Results” and Note 15 of the Notes to the Condensed Consolidated Financial Statements included in this report.

 Business Trends and Challenges

-During Fiscal 2026, we executed our strategy and delivered exceptional operating results, generating significant net revenue and operating income growth.
+During the first quarter of Fiscal 2027, we executed our strategy and delivered exceptional operating results, generating significant net revenue and operating income growth.
 The following trends and conditions affected the environment in which we operated:

-Demand for AI-optimized servers: Our ISG business continued to benefit from significant increased demand for our AI-optimized servers offerings as customers continue to adopt and further integrate AI, resulting in a substantial increase in backlog as we exited the year.
+Demand for AI-optimized servers: Our ISG business benefitted from substantial demand for our AI-optimized servers offerings as customers continue to adopt and further integrate AI, resulting in a significant increase in backlog as we exited the quarter.
 Given the scale of the AI opportunities, the varying stages of customer readiness, and the frequency of component part updates or transitions, there is inherent non-linearity in the timing of demand and subsequent shipments for our AI-optimized servers offerings, which continues to drive variability in our revenue.

 Business modernization initiatives: We continue to prioritize ongoing modernization initiatives to achieve greater efficiencies and streamline our processes, while also continuing to make strategic investments designed to enable growth and innovation.
-These initiatives have resulted in a continued net reduction in our operating expenses.
+These initiatives have partially contributed to a net reduction in our operating expense rate.

 Gross margin: We expect margin growth, while balancing anticipated margin rate pressure resulting from a continuing shift in mix towards our AI-optimized servers offerings.
-We anticipate notable inflation for component costs in Fiscal 2027 and continue to monitor the rapidly evolving commodity supply environment, leverage the agility and scale of our world-class supply chain, and seek to balance profitability and growth while maintaining disciplined pricing.
+We expect the notable inflationary environment for component costs will persist throughout the remainder of Fiscal 2027.
+We continue to monitor the rapidly evolving commodity supply environment and will leverage the agility and scale of our world-class supply chain as we seek to maintain disciplined pricing while balancing profitability and growth.

-Operating expenses: We continue to advance our own capabilities to change the way we work and make decisions, improve business outcomes and the customer experience, and reduce costs by leveraging new technology and optimizing business processes.
-We remain committed to disciplined cost management in coordination with our ongoing business modernization initiatives, and expect to continue to scale operating expenses as we take targeted measures to reduce costs, including employee reorganizations, limitation of external hiring, and other actions to align our investments with our strategic priorities and customer needs.
+Operating expenses: We continue to advance our own capabilities to change the way we work and make decisions, improve business outcomes and the customer experience, leverage new technology, and optimize business processes.
+We remain committed to disciplined cost management in coordination with our ongoing business modernization initiatives, and expect to continue to scale operating expenses as we take targeted measures to manage costs, including employee reorganizations, limitation of external hiring, and other actions to align our investments with our strategic priorities and customer needs.

 We believe our unique operating advantages provide a foundation to foster business growth, enable innovation, drive efficiencies, and continue to position us for long-term success.